techfolios/techfolios.github.io/docs/gallery.md

 This portfolio customizes the default template in the following way:

-* Provides a custom theme, "skyblue.css" that adds blue highlights in various places and changes the header font to Rubik.
-* Reformats the "About" area---smaller picture, col-4-lg for picture and col-8-lg for text.
+* Uses the skyblue.css theme.
-* Removed essays and awards.
+* Removes essays and awards.

 Source code: https://github.com/cammoore/cammoore.github.io